Cap-go/website/src/pages/blog/alternative-to-appflow.md

 ---
 title: Alternative to Ionic Appflow
-description: Ionic Appflow is the best complete set of tool for your app, sadly they price is not made for all.
+description: Ionic Appflow is the best complete set of tool for your app, sadly they price is not made for all, Capgo is here to let you handle OTA update at fair price.
 author: Martin Donadieu
 date: 2022-03-02
 head_image: "/appflow_alt.webp"